corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 # Network Bootstrapper
-The * Corda Network Bootstrapper* is a tool you can use to quickly create a group of nodes that can see each other and communicate.
+You can use the **Corda Network Bootstrapper** tool to quickly create a group of nodes that can see and communicate with each other.
 You can use these simple networks for development and testing.

 Each node on the network must:
 * Operate using the same set of constants, called *network parameters*.
 This guarantees that the nodes can interoperate.